 “That’s an important part of giving people a real-world experience because when you’re working in an engineering team, you’re not going to know everyone,” Seifert said.
 “Everyone is going to have varying levels of experience and that’s all important to the experience that you’re going to be getting from something like this.”

-The teamwork also formed closer bonds between casual friends.
+In addition, the teamwork involved formed closer bonds between casual friends.
 Tilden Chima, a USC Viterbi upperclassmen whose group announced their presentation with a heartwarming, full-on “jazz hands” display, gave testament to the good vibes and camaraderie he felt in taking part.

 “My experience coming here was sometime last afternoon when I got Facebook message from Daniel Yen (his peer at USC Viterbi),” Chima said.
 “For me, the excitement coming from him about me being on the team and being able to contribute something made me feel excited and like somebody wants my skills to do something to be able to change the world.”